saic-oss/onboarding-guide/README.md

 1. A GitHub Team is created with the name of the project
 1. The members of the project are added to the team by being invited as contributors to the organization.
 Each member is required to have MFA attached to their GitHub account.
 1. The Compliance team receives a request for a new repository to be created.
 The request must include the project's name, short description, and details on what type of technology stack it will be made of.
-1. Compliance team creates the new repository from a template and gives the new project team write access to the project
+1. Compliance team creates the new repository from a template and gives the new project team write access to the project.
+The repo's visibility is set to private.
+1. Project team creates a Pull Request (PR) to add the initial migration of code (or new code if the project is greenfield)
+1. Compliance team does a security audit and review of the initial PR
+1. Compliance team changes the repo's visibility to public AFTER the Codefresh CI pipeline goes green in the PR but BEFORE the initial PR is merged.
+1. Compliance team adds the missing Branch Protection Rule (since they aren't available in private projects) and sets the WIP, Codefresh, and Codacy status checks as required.
+See [Branch Protection Rule](#branch-protection-rule) for full details on the required Branch Protection Rule.

 ## Software Development Lifecycle (SDLC)